 Essential Cell Signaling

-The changes in calorie restriction science over the past 20 years can be likened to the changes in the game of chess.
-Twenty years ago, there were lots of ideas about how certain chess openings should be played.
+The changes in CR Way science over the past 30 years can be likened to the changes in the game of chess.
+Thirty years ago, there were lots of ideas about how certain chess openings should be played.
 But the use of computers to analyze chess play ended many speculative, imprecise ways of playing.
 These days much more precision is required at high levels of play, or checkmate comes early.

-Twenty years ago there were many ideas about what constituted an effective CR diet and, indeed, a number of approaches are still valid.
-Anyone following The CR Way, for example, finds CR protocols, developed for the most serious, for dabblers, for cancer survivors, and for optimal performers.
+Thirty years ago there were many ideas about what constituted an effective CR Way diet and, indeed, a number of approaches are still valid.
+Anyone following The CR Way, for example, finds CR Way protocols, developed for the most serious, for dabblers, for cancer survivors, and for optimal performers.

 But two themes are present in all CR Way-recommended diets: